QuaCCAToo modules

 Free evolution time for the Hahn echo sequence.
 Contrary to the run method, the free evolution must be a single number in order to plot the pulse profiles.

 Defines the Ramsey sequence for a given free evolution time tau and the set of attributes defined in the constructor.
 The sequence consists of an initial pi/2 pulse and a single free evolution.
+If the projection_pulse is set to True, a final pi/2 pulse is included in order to project the result into the Sz basis.
+If the pi_pulse_duration is set to 0, the pulses are perfect delta pulses and the time-evolution is calculated with the rotation operator.
 The sequence is to be called by the parallel_map method of QuTip.

 Parameters: